-All ten economic sectors in the S&P 500 have a positive year-to-date return as of June 16, thanks to the postwar rally.
-The information technology and consumer cyclicals sectors have been the strongest sectors in 2003, both rising more than 21 percent.
-The telecommunications sector, which had the largest loss in the last five years, continues to lag the field, with a gain of only 2.4 percent in 2003 despite a strong second quarter.
-The consumer staples sector has also been weak, rising just 3.6 percent year-to-date (figure 7, top panel).
+Eight of the ten economic sectors in the S&P 500 have a positive year-to-date return as of August 1, thanks to the postwar rally.
+The information technology and consumer cyclicals sectors have been the strongest sectors in 2003, rising 23.4 and 18.9 percent respectively.
+The telecommunications sector, which had the largest loss in the last five years, continues to lag the field, with a loss of 4.5 percent in 2003.
+The consumer staples sector has also been weak, falling 0.7 percent year-to-date (figure 7, top panel).

-The Wilshire 5000, composed of all U.S. equity issues, is now up 15.7 percent year-to-date.
-The German DAX has also been strong in 2003, rising 12.9 percent.
-The U.K.'s FTSE 100 (5.4 percent), and Japan's Nikkei 225 (3.0 percent) have also risen since the beginning of the year, but the rally has not been as pronounced (figure 7, middle panel).
+The Wilshire 5000, composed of all U.S. equity issues, is now up 13.3 percent year-to-date.
+The German DAX has enjoyed 2003 even more, rising 18.9 percent, while Japan's Nikkei 225 (12.0 percent) has surged of late.
+The U.K's FTSE 100 has not had the same level of success, but is still up 4.0 percent for the year. (figure 7, middle panel).

-Each of the Russell style indices has increased in 2003.
-The Russell 2000 Small-Cap Index has seen the biggest increase this year, after experiencing negative returns on average over the last five years.
-The Russell 1000 Large-Cap Index has also performed well this year.
-Both value and growth stocks have seen large increases since the start of the year (figure 7, bottom panel).
+Each of the Russell style indices has increased more than ten percent in 2003.
+The Russell 2000 Small-Cap Index has seen the biggest increase this year, after experiencing negative returns on average over the last five years (figure 7, bottom panel).